Implementation of workplace violence legislation in Ontario hospitals

 Reasons for the study

 Health-care workers experience high rates of work-related violence, including physical abuse and harassment.
-Workplace violence legislation under Ontario’s Occupational Health and Safety Act (OHSA) directs employers to adopt measures to reduce the risk of workplace violence, yet recent inspections conducted by the Ministry of Labour demonstrated a number of inadequacies with respect to implementing these measures.
-IWH researchers are using a multiple case-study design to examine the conditions that support and limit the successful implementation of legislated requirements for the prevention of workplace violence in Ontario’s acute health-care sector.
+Workplace violence legislation under Ontario’s Occupational Health and Safety Act (OHSA) directs employers to adopt measures to reduce the risk of workplace violence, yet inspections conducted by the Ministry of Labour demonstrated a number of inadequacies with respect to implementing these measures.
+IWH researchers used a multiple case-study design to examine the conditions that support and limit the successful implementation of legislated requirements for the prevention of workplace violence in Ontario’s acute health-care sector.

 Objectives of the study